Further Evidence for Near-Tsirelson Bell-CHSH Violations in Quantum Field Theory via Haar Wavelets: Summary of previous results

+\item From now on, we will restrict ourselves to real-valued test functions.
+Focusing on the massless limit, these inner products admit then an analytical expression of the form \(\big\langle f \mid g \big\rangle = I_1 + I_2,\) where

-\item In practice, we explicitly implement relativistic causality by considering the hypersurface $t=0$, or better said, the temporal part of all test functions are considered to be of the type $\varepsilon^{-1} \beta(t\varepsilon^{-1})$, with $\beta(t)$ a bump function of choice, normalized to 1.
-For $\varepsilon\to 0^+$, this corresponds to multiplication with a Dirac-$\delta(t)$.
-We can then simply restrict the supports of the remaining spatial part of the test functions, namely Alice's~$(f,f')$ to $x<0$, and Bob's~$(g,g')$ to $x>0$. \end{enumerate} This sets up the mathematical framework needed to investigate possible violations of Bell's inequalities: we need to find test functions \((f,f')\) for Alice and \((g,g')\) for Bob such that In particular, we are interested in constructing test functions such that the inequality is maximally violated.
+Notice that, given the real-valuedness of the test functions, and that \(\big\langle f \mid g \big\rangle = I_2\) whenever \(f\) and \(g\) are disjointly supported. \end{enumerate} This sets up the mathematical framework needed to investigate possible violations of Bell's inequalities: we need to find test functions \((f,f')\) for Alice and \((g,g')\) for Bob such that In particular, we are interested in constructing test functions such that the inequality is maximally violated.
 That is, violations arbitrarily close to Tsirelson's bound: